alee0510/alee0510.github.io/README.md

 # My Web Portofolio
 this is an early version and design.
-In the future, it will be so many change because it still in development.
+In the future, it will be so many change because it still in development. now support mobile version.

 # Buggs Known
-- Just for desktop version, mobile version still in development process
+- scalling for margin and padding
-- Scalling for margin and padding
+- image resolution in mobile version